-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum

 The registration status of every student enrolled in the medical curriculum will be monitored by the Office of the Registrar.
 Any student who is not registered in a course or clerkship for a period of more than six weeks, excluding scheduled breaks, will be placed on an involuntary leave of absence, except in exceptional circumstances, conditional on the approval of the relevant associate dean, or his or her designee.